Harold Ruggles-Brise: The Bantams

-On 25 September 1915, Ruggles-Brise was promoted to the temporary rank of major general and appointed to command the 40th Division.
-This was a new formation, one of the last of Kitchener's 'New Army' divisions, and by the time it was organised the flow of volunteers had slackened and the army had to reduce its height requirement for infantry in an effort to attract recruits.
-This led to the creation of so-called 'Bantam' battalions of smaller men.
-The 40th Division's 119th Brigade was the Welsh Bantam Brigade composed of 'well-knit, hardy Welshmen', but 'the men of the other two brigades (120th and 121st) contained a large proportion of under-developed and unfit men, and a drastic weeding-out became necessary'.
-'It was estimated that only two serviceable battalions could be formed from the existing four in each brigade, consequently the 120th and 121st Brigades would each require two new battalions to complete it to war establishment.
+On 25 September 1915, having been "passed fit for general service", Ruggles-Brise was promoted to the temporary rank of major general and appointed to command the 40th Division as its first general officer commanding (GOC).
+This was a new formation, the second last of Field Marshal Lord Kitchener's 'New Army' divisions, and by the time it was organised the flow of volunteers had slackened and the army had to reduce its height requirement for infantry in an effort to attract recruits.
+This led to the creation of so-called 'bantam' battalions of smaller men.
+The 40th Division's 119th Infantry Brigade was the Welsh Bantam Brigade composed of 'well-knit, hardy Welshmen', but 'the men of the other two brigades (120th and 121st) contained a large proportion of under-developed and unfit men, and a drastic weeding-out became necessary'.
+'It was estimated that only two serviceable battalions could be formed from the existing four in each brigade, consequently the 120th and 121st brigades would each require two new battalions to complete it to war establishment.
 Early in 1916 Ruggles-Brise recommended that four new battalions should be sent, to prevent the departure of the division overseas being indefinitely postponed.
-The four battalions of 118th Brigade (39th Division) were transferred to complete his brigades.
-The reorganisation was completed in February 1916 and the division was fully mobilised by the end of May.
+The four battalions of the 118th Infantry Brigade, part of the 39th Division, were transferred to complete his brigades.
+The reorganisation was completed in February 1916 and the division, by now "said to be half English, one third Welsh and one sixth Scottish" due to its new composition, was fully mobilised by the end of May.

-The 40th Division under Ruggles-Brise embarked for France in early June and took its place on the Western Front to join in the continuous trench warfare.
-One of his brigades assisted another division in the Battle of the Ancre (the last phase of the Battle of the Somme) in November 1916, and the division followed up the German retreat to the Hindenburg Line in March 1917, but the whole division's first offensive actions came in April and May 1917.
+The 40th Division under Ruggles-Brise embarked for France in late May and early June and took its place on the Western Front to join in the continuous trench warfare.
+One of his three brigades assisted another division in the Battle of the Ancre (the last phase of the Battle of the Somme) in November 1916, and the division followed up the German retreat to the Hindenburg Line in March 1917, but the whole division's first offensive actions came in April and May 1917.
 On 21, 24 and 25 April, the 40th Division captured 'Fifteen Ravine' (a valley originally bordered by 15 distinctive trees), Villers-Plouich and Beaucamp.
-Today, Fifteen Ravine British Cemetery stands in Farm Ravine, which was captured by the 12th (Service) Battalion, South Wales Borderers, while Villers-Plouich was captured by the 13th (Service) Battalion East Surrey Regiment.
+Today, Fifteen Ravine British Cemetery stands in Farm Ravine, which was captured by the 12th (Service) Battalion, South Wales Borderers, while Villers-Plouich was captured by the 13th (Service) Battalion, East Surrey Regiment.